Xenia Tchoumitcheva: Spokesmodel

 Tchoumitcheva has modelled for different brands including Visilab Sunglasses, Audi, Burger King and Casino Lugano.
 In 2012, she was the official face of the Spanish airline Air Europa, Revlon cosmetics and Nikon cameras.
 In 2015, Xenia becomes the official brand ambassadress for Swiss Smile luxury products.

 She also collaborated for her blog as the official fashion influencer with the Pirelli Calendar 2015, together with Scott Schumman from the blog The Sartorialist In 2016, Xenia's yearly partnership with the luxury watch brand IWC was announced.

 Writer

 As of 2012, Tchoumitcheva co-writes a monthly column for the cultural magazine Schweizer Monat and the luxury US magazine Haute Living.
 She also launched her own online business and luxury blog called "Chic Overdose" in the spring of 2013.

+In December 2020, Tchoumitcheva published a book "Empower Yourself", discussing motivation, independent thinking and gender equality.

 Professional name

-As of 2015, Xenia has changed her official public name to the shortened version Xenia Tchoumi, as it's internationally easier to pronounce.
+As of 2015, Xenia changed her official public name to the shortened version Xenia Tchoumi, as it is easier for English speakers to pronounce since she moved to London.

-Date of birth

-Tchoumitcheva's date of birth has widely been reported as 5 August 1987.
-In late 2010, her website began reporting her date of birth as 5 August 1989, making her two years younger.
-The 1989 year of birth continues to be widely reported.
-Reporters for Schweizer Fernsehen, the Swiss public broadcasting organisation, interviewed representatives of the Miss Switzerland pageant, who noted that she had provided proper identification.
-They also reported that had she been born in 1989, she would have been ineligible for the competition.
-On 6 December 2010, the network reported a statement from Tchoumitcheva confirming the 1987 date of birth.